If you are a local student you may be eligible.

 January, April, June, August

-Carpentry and joinery might be Australia’s most common trade, but qualified carpenters and joiners are always in demand as part of a $12 billion industry.
-If you enjoy working with your hands and have a keen eye for detail, Melbourne Polytechnic’s Certificate II in Building and Construction 22338VIC (Carpentry & Joinery/Shopfitting/Stairbuilding) offer the skills for a practical career in carpentry with a diverse range of job options for a qualified tradesperson.
+If you enjoy working with your hands and have a keen eye for detail, Melbourne Polytechnic’s Certificate II in Building and Construction 22614VIC(Carpentry & Joinery/Shopfitting/Stairbuilding) offer the skills for a practical career in carpentry with a diverse range of job options for a qualified tradesperson.

 Each course has a dedicated learning method that is designed to let you thrive in your studies.

-Course is 13 weeks at Epping and 5 weeks at Heidelberg, over a 20 week period.
+Course is 13 weeks at Epping and 5 weeks at Heidelberg, over a 19-week period.
+The delivery is full time Monday to Friday, 8am – 4.30pm.

 Assessment for this course is competency based.
 Students have the opportunity to demonstrate competence by satisfactorily completing the specified theory based tasks and practical projects.